bchavdarov/useful-linux/change-first-day-of-week.md

 `$ sudo localectl set-locale LC_TIME=en_GB.utf8`

 Again reboot.
-The calendar has **'Monday'** as the first day of the week
+Voila, the calendar has **'Monday'** as the first day of the week.

+This workaround should work with Debian also.